 Forbidden dangerous goods

-The information shown below summarises some common items that are classified as dangerous goods - passengers are forbidden to carry them on an aircraft:
+The information below shows examples of common items that are classified as dangerous goods.
+These are forbidden to be carried by passengers on an aircraft:

 Hidden dangerous goods